nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Handling Errors In User Input:**
 * First checks for valid command.
+Did you type a real command word?
 * Then checks for presence of fields for that command.
+Did you give enough/correct info?
-* Next checks if the command is run in the correct view (client VS transaction view).
+* Next checks if the command is run in the correct view (Client VS Transaction List View).
+Are you using it in the right view?
 * Lastly checks if the command alters the balance beyond the supported range.

 *Supported range for balance* is (-1.7976931348623157E+308, 1.7976931348623157E+308).